cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

                                            a context file for the selected
                                            environment for each scenario
                                            found
- -v,--sonar-version <arg>                  Sonar Qube version - either 5
+ -v,--sonar-version <arg>                  SonarQube version - either 5
                                            or 6.
 Default value is 6
  -x,--upload-result                        Upload result to server
 ```
-The --enviroment and the --file arguments are the primary ones, and the --userid and --password arguments for the TSO credential to be used.
-If the --file argument is relative, the --root-folder parameter is required.
-It is used to calculate the relative path to the folder being executed and this path is set at the result in the Functional Test server as the External Reference (if --upload-result option is used).
+The `--enviroment` and the `--file` arguments are the primary ones, and the `--userid` and `--password` arguments for the TSO credential to be used.
+If the `--file` argument is relative, the `--root-folder` parameter is required.
+It is used to calculate the relative path to the folder being executed and this path is set at the result in the Functional Test server as the External Reference (if `--upload-result` option is used).
 Normally the root folder will be the folder to which files have been checked out from version control.
-With the Jenkins plugin the root folder will be set to the Jenkins workspace unless the --file path is absolute.
+With the Jenkins plugin the root folder will be set to the Jenkins workspace unless the `--file` path is absolute.
-Sonar cube and JUnit output files are also generated and placed in the TTTSonar and TTTUnit directories relative to the root folder given in the --root-folder parameter.
+SonarQube and JUnit output files are also generated and placed in the TTTSonar and TTTUnit directories relative to the root folder given in the `--root-folder` parameter.

 ### Finding test scenarios
 The CLI will by default look for and use .context files.
 A context file contain all the necessary runtime information in order to execute the scenario file.
 It contains the id of the environment/host connection on which test scenarios are to be executed.
-The --environment parameter value given to the CLI must match the environmentId defined in the context file.
+The `--environment` parameter value given to the CLI must match the environmentId defined in the context file.
 In this way the CLI makes sure to only find and execute the test scenarios that have been used for a particular host connection / environment.
-It is possible to use the parameter --use-scenario-files to search for all .scenario files and use a default execution context created from the parameters given to the CLI.
-The parameter --recursive can be used to recursively traverse the folder structure under the --file path to search for test scenarios.
+It is possible to use the parameter `--use-scenario-files` to search for all .scenario files and use a default execution context created from the parameters given to the CLI.
+The parameter `--recursive` can be used to recursively traverse the folder structure under the `--file` path to search for test scenarios.
 Example on finding all context files recursively in the current directory
 ```
 TotalTestFTCLI.bat --environment testenv --file . --recursive -s https://totaltest.xyz.com/totaltestapi/ -u XATUSER -p 123456